 Enter Marcel Duchamp, the cubist turned chess master of the early 20th century.
 In his own words:

-So the question: ‘Should you spend your time on Duchamp’s Pipe?’
-If you are interested in art history then you should read this book.
+So the question remains, “Should you spend your time on Duchamp’s Pipe?”
+If you are interested in art history, then you should read this book.
 If you find entertainment in reading about the eccentric lifestyles of the early 20th century, then yes, you should read this book.
-If you take pleasure in a sense of Parisian Bohemia and want to feel a bit closer to the classy, fashionable and often sexy men of France then YES YOU SHOULD READ THIS BOOK.
+If you take pleasure in a sense of Parisian Bohemia and want to feel a bit closer to the classy, fashionable, and often sexy men of France, then YES, YOU SHOULD READ THIS BOOK.

 If you don’t like art or chess… don’t read this book.
-But I would have thought that would be obvious given the title.
+But I would have thought that to be obvious given the title.